Zone boréale

 Discover

-The “Discover” tab offers different ways of discovering and experiencing agrotourism in the region.
-Its content includes recommendations for agrotourism activities in Saguenay–Lac-Saint-Jean and can be consulted by users according to their preferences.
-They can explore destinations by town and village, consult ideas for thematic routes, get recommended a mystery destination, or even listen to podcasts to discover local artisans.
+The “Discover” tab provides multiple ways to explore and experience agrotourism in the region.
+It features curated recommendations for activities in Saguenay–Lac-Saint-Jean, tailored to users’ preferences.
+Visitors can browse destinations by town or village, explore thematic routes, receive a mystery destination suggestion, or listen to podcasts highlighting local artisans.

 Discover tab